 Wildlife In Glacier National Park

-Located in Northern Montana, Glacier National Park is home to 71 species of mammals, 276 species of birds, a mix of native and invasive species of fish, countless species of insects, and several different types of amphibians and reptiles.
+Located in northwest Montana, Glacier National Park is home to 71 species of mammals, 276 species of birds, a mix of native and invasive species of fish, countless species of insects, and several different types of amphibians and reptiles.
 During your hike, there will be many opportunities to view wildlife in Glacier National Park.

 The park was designated in 1910, allowing this pristine ecosystem to stay intact and relatively undisturbed for over a century.
 Surrounding wilderness areas and national forests also allow wide-ranging wildlife to roam freely.